Andreas Bummel

 In addition to advocating a world parliament, DWB is committed to the promotion of global citizenship and democracy in general.

 Andreas is a co-founder of the Campaign for a UN World Citizens’ Initiative that DWB launched in collaboration with Democracy International and CIVICUS in 2019.
 In 2021, this collaboration resulted in the international civil society call for inclusive global governance that was endorsed by leading groups from across the world.
-It is now know as “We The Peoples” campaign.
+It is now known as “We The Peoples” campaign.
 Since 2023, he is also championing the appointment of a UN Special Rapporteur on Democracy.
-Since 2023, Andreas is a member of an international study group that drafted a “Second Charter” for the United Nations.

 In 2018 Andreas published the book “A World Parliament: Governance and Democracy in the 21st Century” (with Jo Leinen) which describes the history, relevance and implementation of a global parliament.
 An updated and extended edition appeared in 2024.
+The original edition is also published in German and in Japanese.

-2nd expanded & updated edition
+📌 2nd expanded & updated edition

 In August 2024, a second expanded and updated edition of Andreas’ book “A World Parliament: Governance and Democracy in the 21st Century” was published.
 Learn more about it here.